flowsaber/flowsaber/README.md

 ### Example

-- A minimum working example consists most features and usages of `flowsaber`.
+- A minimal working example consists most features and usages of `flowsaber`.

 ```python
 import matplotlib.image as mpimg